vta-js/eslint-config/packages/eslint-config-jest/README.md

 ![npm](https://img.shields.io/npm/v/@vta/eslint-config-jest)

-a shareable eslint config for project using Jest to testing
+A shareable eslint config for project using Jest to testing

 ## Install